jiahecui/SenAOReFoc/README.md

 [Position SB] repositions the SB region on the camera sensor such that it is concentric with the incident beam.
 This can be achieved in two ways depending on whether or not the DM requires recalibration.
-User input is needed at this stage by entering \'y\' or \'n\' on the keyboard.
-By entering \'y\', the user can reposition the SB region by entering \'↑\', \'↓\', \'←\', \'→\' arrows on the keyboard, which will shift the entire SB region by one pixel at a time and display it at its new location.
-When the central SH spot(s) is centred within its corresponding SB, by pressing \'Enter\' on the keyboard, the user can confirm the new SB position and trigger the process of automatically calculating new SB reference centroid coordinates.
-Upon entering \'n\', SB and DM calibration related parameters from the last session will be automatically loaded from the HDF5 file.
+User input is needed at this stage by entering `y` or `n` on the keyboard.
+By entering `y`, the user can reposition the SB region by entering `↑`, `↓`, `←`, `→` arrows on the keyboard, which will shift the entire SB region by one pixel at a time and display it at its new location.
+When the central SH spot(s) is centred within its corresponding SB, by pressing `Enter` on the keyboard, the user can confirm the new SB position and trigger the process of automatically calculating new SB reference centroid coordinates.
+Upon entering `n`, SB and DM calibration related parameters from the last session will be automatically loaded from the HDF5 file.